Raspberries and Kohlrabi

 Sprinkled with cinnamon and nutmeg and topped with a drizzle of syrup, french toast is the perfect weekend treat for breakfast or brunch.
 In fact, my family loves it so much that some nights we even have french toast for dinner.

-Other breakfast staples include pumpkin pancakes, ham and leek egg muffins, crispy waffles, and pecan scones.
+Other breakfast staples include ham and leek egg muffins, crispy waffles, and pecan scones.

 Potato bread makes amazing french toast!
 The potato starch in potato bread helps the slices to hold their shape while soaking up the rich eggy custard.